cabmatthew/Homelab/README.md

 Once all the packages were updated, I then ran into another issue.
 This time it involved Wi-Fi connectivity, as the wireless LAN interface could not be found.
 [Fix?](https://gist.github.com/basperheim/d419491bc7a6889d99fb5cb72d58d0b6)
 After following the article for a fix, I kept seeing the same issue after restarting with the fix in place.
-I ended up flashing the OS again, and it ran like new.
+I ended up flashing the OS again, and it ran like new with Trixie.

 ## Pihole